signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * Write your own implementation of backward stepwise regression as a function `backward_step(df)` which follows these criteria:

 	* It begins with the full dataset -- the attractiveness ratings, which we're trying to predict, as well as the 17 activity scores.
+As before, *don't* include gender or the other 4 ratings.

 	* The function should repeatedly iterate.
 On each iteration, it should: